 You know what will put a damper on your music festival weekend?
-Getting eaten alive by mosquitos, stepping on a red ant colony, or finding out weeks after your home that you’ve contracted Lyme disease.
+Getting eaten alive by mosquitoes, stepping on a red ant colony, or finding out weeks after you're back home that you’ve contracted Lyme disease.
 My name is Katie Nelson, and I am the Regional Manager at Spidexx Pest Control.
 I have been attending music festivals for seven years, and have dealt with just about every pest issue over that time.

 I will be attending my 7th Summer Camp Music Festival, in Chillicothe, IL, over Memorial Day weekend in a week.
 Here are my personal pro tips for a bug free festy weekend!

 Make Bug Spray a Priority and Dress Appropriately

 Whether you prefer a more natural spray using essential oils, or prefer to just soak yourself in Deet – that’s your decision.
 I personally make my own spray for mosquitoes, which uses lemongrass and lavender with water and alcohol (and smells amazing!!).
 If you’re looking for something with a little more protection, you can opt for a product with Deet as an active ingredient; but be careful when applying as it can be harmful if applied directly to skin.

 It’s a good idea to throw a flannel or long sleeve on at dusk, which is prime feeding time for mosquitoes.
 If you’re in an area with heavy activity, like next to a lake or river, a light throw will be a must-have for the weekend.
 Hopefully it’s not too hot, and you can protect some of the easier to reach areas day and night.